Desert bloom: Conservation

 In recent years, concerns have been raised by environmental organizations about the potentially damaging effects of large numbers of tourists visiting the flowering desert, the illegal trade of native flower species, and the development of motorsport.
 Environmental organizations have suggested that these activities limit the potential for regeneration of the existing species.
 In response to this, the Chilean Government has established a series of prohibitions and controls, in addition to informative campaigns to the public, and especially to tourists, in order to limit the damage.
 Comisión del Desierto Florido de la Región de Atacama was created in 1997, and re-launched in 2015, by the regional government of Atacama Region as an agency aimed to finds ways to protect the desert bloom.

 In June 2022 Copiapó passed a municipal decree establishing fines for those who damage the desert bloom.
-On October 2, 2022, the Desierto Florido National Park in 2023 was oficially announced.
+On October 2, 2022, the Desierto Florido National Park in 2023 was officially announced.